libp2a/libp2a-node/README.md

 1. A unique key is generated for the instruction "get the address of".
 The key is scoped to your account.
 2. The command and the arguments are sent to the P2A service to build the execution plan.
-The command and arguments are parsed and analyzed.
-   The response from P2A is an execution plan encoded as data.
-In this example, the execution plan is a single request to the endpoint `/geo/get_address_by_description`.
+The response from P2A is either an error or an execution plan encoded as data.
+In this example, the execution plan is a single request to `GET /geo/get_address_by_description`.
-3. The client caches the execution plan for performance.
+3. The client caches the execution plan.
 4. The plan is executed.

-Because of the cache, the execution plan is known from the second run forwards.
-This means whenever <code>call`get the address of ${company}`</code>
-runs it immediatly sends a request to the `/geo/get_address_by_description` with no extra overhead.
+Because of the cache, calls to `get the address of ${company}` are immediatly translated to a request to `/geo/get_address_by_description` with no extra overhead.

 ## Security